 I’m inclined towards this second view for several reasons.
 First, it has a more optimistic view of human adaptability and recognises people can respond positively to the stressors applied to them.
 Two, it says stress isn’t an inherently bad thing; it simply catalyses adaptation.
 Three, it accommodates the potential involvement of other stressors, namely psychosocial factors (eg., fear, stress, anxiety etc.) and lifestyle factors (eg., poor sleep, diet etc.), rather than merely physical stressors.

-Learning proper technique is worth the effort.
-If you’re new to a sport (or in need of a refresher) then work with a coach to ensure you’re doing it right.
 Wherever you land in this debate, it’s often important to see a coach who understands the unique demands of the sport.
 Such a person can give you both advice for increased performance and appropriately paced exposure to ensure you are adapting to the workload or stressors applied to your system.